Using the NVDA Screen Reader to Test Web Accessibility

 Screen readers are a type of assistive technology (AT) designed for people with vision disabilities.
 However, not all users with low vision use screen readers (and as we discussed earlier, not all screen reader users have vision disabilities).

-To comply with the ADA and other non-discrimination laws, you’ll need to consider the full spectrum of disabilities.
+To comply with the ADA, the EAA, AODA, and other non-discrimination laws, you’ll need to consider the full spectrum of disabilities.
 That includes people with conditions that affect their hearing, mobility, and cognition.

 Your website’s design can affect these users in profoundly different ways.
 For example, Deaf users may be unable to understand video content with missing captions, while people with color vision deficiencies (also called color blindness) may be unable to read low-contrast text.